 Healthy produce should be available to everyone.

-The Michigan Street African American Heritage Corridor Commission (MSAAHCC) is pleased to announce Frances Nash’s Garden Basket in partnership with the African Heritage Food Co-Op and the East Side Garden Walk.
-With the support of a dedicated anonymous donor, Frances Nash’s Garden Basket will distribute 50 free Community Supported Agriculture Farm Shares, providing families with fresh and healthy produce throughout the 2022 Farming Season.
+The Michigan Street African American Heritage Corridor Commission (MSAAHCC) is pleased to announce the launch of Mrs. Frances Nash’s Garden Basket on Tuesday, June 21, 2022 in partnership with the African Heritage Food Co-Op, Buffalo Go Green, and the East Side Garden Walk.
+With the support of a dedicated anonymous donor, East Aurora Unitarian Universalist Church, and Highmark Western New York, Frances Nash’s Garden Basket will distribute at least 30 free Community Supported Agriculture (CSA) Farm Shares, enough food to feed over 120 people per week, providing families with fresh and healthy produce weekly throughout the 2022 Farming Season (June through October).